RaspAP/raspap-docs/docs/network-devices.md

 A phone connected via USB and with enabled USB tethering, will show up as either a ethernet device (e.g. `eth1`), or as an USB network device `usb0`.
 Changing the device type to phone will lead to a corresponding display on the dashboard.
 In this case the default name is `phone0`.

 ![image](https://user-images.githubusercontent.com/33725910/115953764-96415300-a4ed-11eb-9d5c-de4f27550874.png)

+## Configuration files
+- All device specific settings are stored as UDEV rules in the file `/etc/udev/rules.d/80-raspap-net-devices.rules`.
+- The templates for the UDEV rules are stored in `/etc/raspap/networking/client_udev_prototypes.json`.
+This file contains the list of recognized device types.
+- Mobile data settings are stored in: `/etc/raspap/networking/mobiledata.ini`
+- Modem AT-commands and login data are stored in: `/etc/wvdial.conf`